 - is not part of the designated record set;

 - would not be available for your inspection under the Privacy Standards (as described in Right to Inspect and Copy Section, above); or

 - is accurate and complete.

-Health Services will respond to your request for amendment no later than 60 days after the receipt of your request.
-If Health Services needs additional time to respond to your request, we will notify you in writing within 60 days to explain the reason(s) for the delay and the date by which we will complete your request.
+Health Care will respond to your request for amendment no later than 60 days after the receipt of your request.
+If Health Care needs additional time to respond to your request, we will notify you in writing within 60 days to explain the reason(s) for the delay and the date by which we will complete your request.

 - Disclosures to carry out treatment, payment, and health care operations;

 - Disclosures made to you;

 - Disclosures made in a facility directory or to persons involved in your care;

 - Disclosures for national security or intelligence purposes;

 - Disclosures to correctional institutions or law enforcement officials; or